-Welcome to our small group of qigong practitioners in a residential community center enjoying the benefits of practicing indoors yet being located in a lovely rural setting next to a natural laguna wetlands.
+Welcome to our group of qigong and circle walking practitioners in a residential community center enjoying the benefits of practicing indoors yet being located in a lovely rural setting next to a natural laguna wetlands.

-This Qigong and Circle Walking class is held at the Annex building (425 Morris St.), next to the main building of the Sebastopol Community Cultural Center.
+The Qigong and Circle Walking class is held at the Annex building (425 Morris St.), next to the main building of the Sebastopol Community Cultural Center.

-One of Michael’s favorite qigong forms is Bagua Qigong Circle Walking.
+One of Michael’s favorite qigong forms is Qigong Circle Walking.
 Popularly practiced as a martial arts form (ba gua chang), qigong circle walking is more therapeutic and meditative than its martial cousin.
-We practice it often and Michael has his own DVD version of it which is available for purchase, along with other DVDs on his practice routines.
-Contact him about these DVDs.

 And sometimes our circle walking is practiced so fast that we are getting the benefits of aerobic exercise and qigong at the same time-the best of both worlds.

 New students are welcome to Michael’s on-going qigong classes at the Sebastopol Community Cultural Center.
 He has been teaching qigong there for the past 20 years, and has a faithful following of regular students who attend these weekly classes plus also attend his day-long mini retreats and his annual weekend intensive retreats in the Spring.